On the Strange and Astonishing Therapy That Became the Gold Standard for Healing Trauma

 She tested it on herself by bringing forth another unsettling thought while consciously using these same saccadic eye movements, and boom: the disturbing memory lessened in intensity.

 She began testing her method on friends.
-While some people could control their eye movements, others couldn’t, and so she used her hands and asked them to follow her fingers back and forth.
+While some people could control their eye movements, others couldn’t, so she used her hands and asked them to follow her fingers back and forth.

 It worked.